-Enabling Businesses and Individuals to Pursue Collaborative Resolutions
+Enabling Families, Businesses and Individuals to Pursue Collaborative Resolutions

 Your experienced guide through the turbulent waters of legal disputes and interpersonal conflicts

-Assisting businesses and individuals to resolve conflict with less expense, stress, and delay
+Assisting families, businesses ,and individuals to resolve conflict with less expense, stress, and delay

 Whether seeking help with mediation or advocacy, individuals, businesses and peers know they can count on Osborn Conflict Resolution for exemplary service in the form of:

-- Creative pursuit of “win-win” resolutions — Having worked as a litigation attorney for more than two decades, I know the true costs of going to court.
-By looking at the broader perspective, I have seen how using mediation or collaborative law often benefits both parties in the end.
+- Creative pursuit of “win-win” resolutions — With our combined decades of litigation experience, we know the true costs of going to court.
+By looking at the broader perspective, we can help you consider whether using mediation or collaborative law might be your most cost-effective choice.

-- Experienced guidance through the Mediation and Negotiation process — My experience as a longtime ligation attorney, former federal law clerk, and law professor has equipped me to understand and guide clients though most any kind of business or commercial dispute.
-In addition to understanding the law, I have the practical knowledge to equip disputing parties to pursue practical strategies for resolution, and to empower and equip clients to negotiate more effectively towards an amicable, but fair resolution.
+- Experienced guidance through the Mediation and Negotiation process — Chris Osborn’s experience as a longtime ligation attorney, former federal law clerk, and law professor has equipped him to understand and guide clients though most any kind of business or commercial dispute.
+In addition to understanding the law, our attorneys have the practical knowledge to equip disputing parties to pursue practical strategies for resolution, and to empower and equip clients to negotiate more effectively towards an amicable, but fair resolution.

-- Collaborative law for civil disputes: Even bitter adversaries can benefit from using the collaborative law process to resolve disputes.
-Wherever possible, I am passionate about helping warring parties work together to share information and reach agreement outside of court.
+- Collaborative law for civil disputes: Even bitter adversaries and spouses who have lost faith and trust in one another can benefit from using the collaborative law process to resolve disputes.
+Wherever possible, we are passionate about helping people work together to focus on their futures, share information, and reach agreement outside of court.

-- Highly rated by peers — I have earned an AV® Preeminent™ Peer Review Rating by Martindale-Hubbell®, in recognition of my legal ability and ethics by attorneys familiar with my work.
+- Highly rated by peers — Chris Osborn has earned an AV® Preeminent™ Peer Review Rating by Martindale-Hubbell®, attorneys familiar with my work for both his legal ability and ethics and integrity.

 Once people understand the advantages of resolving disputes outside of a courtroom, they often return to Osborn Conflict Resolution to pursue a better way of navigating legal disagreements.

-At Osborn Conflict Resolution, I use the experience gained from more than 20 years as an attorney and law professor to represent corporate, institutional, and individual clients in a variety of legal matters, including:
+At Osborn Conflict Resolution, we use the experience gained from our combined 30+ years in law and business to represent corporate, institutional, and individual clients in a variety of legal matters, including:

 - Real Estate and Construction law — Disputes over real property and construction projects are often complex, maddening, and costly.
 Having represented numerous real property owners, developers, architects, engineers, general contractors, and subcontractors, I am familiar with all the different ways that parties to a construction contract can get sideways with one another.
 More importantly, that background enables me to help parties negotiate practical, cost-effective, amicable resolutions that get projects back on track for completion.